adrybakov/wulfric/docs/source/cite.rst

 How to cite us?
 ***************

-If you use it, please cite in the following form:
+If you use wulfric in a published work, please cite in the following form:

 .. code-block::

     wulfric v<version>, wulfric.org.

-Use the following BibTeX entry:
+BibTeX entry:

 .. code-block:: LaTeX